Soft-Collection/WiFiClockESP32S3Matrix/README.md

 3. Set Color (000000 by dafault).
 Use 6 hexadecimal digits 2 for Red value, 2 for Green value and 2 for Blue value.
 Use 000000 for default colors.
 4. Set few SSIDs and Passwords.
 (Not always 3, but up to 5.
 May be 1 or 2.)
 5. Set Newsapi.org [API Key](https://newsapi.org)
+6. Set Newspaper name.
-6. Set true/false values for what to show: Time, Date, Local Weather, News
+7. Set true/false values for what to show: Time, Date, Local Weather, News

 When You have done, just **copy** the edited string and **paste** it in **Serial Monitor** where you typed **get** command and press **enter**